 When you first lose a loved one, you probably won’t want to be thinking about filing a lawsuit immediately afterward.
 However, you may be facing expenses from your loved one’s death such as medical bills and funeral costs, in addition to possibly managing a household without your loved one’s help or income.
 Finding a compassionate, experienced attorney to assist you in pursuing a claim for wrongful death can make the process much less stressful than trying to do it alone, and could help to alleviate concerns about money in the wake of a death.
 Lawsuits based on wrongful death vary a great deal from state to state, both in terms of who can recover, and the requirements of when a lawsuit must be filed.
 It is important to find an attorney who is well-versed in the wrongful death laws in your state.
-The attorneys at Whibbs Stone Barnett are experienced in the wrongful death laws of both Alabama and Florida.
+The attorneys at Whibbs Stone Barnett Turner, PA are experienced in the wrongful death laws of both Alabama and Florida.

 Florida’s Wrongful Death Statute